 Legacy procurement platforms were built for simpler work environments — organizations with straightforward requirements and workforces located on-premises at a single campus.
 But as our digital workplaces have evolved, these systems have failed to keep pace.
 In some cases, companies even rely on Excel spreadsheets that must be manually updated across multiple departments.
 Instead of offering a single view of the company’s payments, this fragmentation leads to increased costs and decreased efficiencies.

 C-suite executives and other decision-makers are also navigating new pressures beyond economic changes.
 In particular, new expectations with regard to Diversity and Inclusion and Environmental Sustainability Goals are changing the ways corporations organize their procurement processes.
 Recognizing their role in promoting social change, companies are now prioritizing products from diverse suppliers and those with a commitment to sustainability.
 While the goals are noble, the steps to get there add a new layer of complexity to the situation.

 The only way for organizations to understand their procurement challenges and how to solve them is to gain a complete picture of their transactions across teams and business units.
 With the C-suite turning its attention to procurement orchestration, newly empowered CPOs must move to adopt technologies that give them a 360-degree view of the organization and its processes.
 The end result will pay dividends at every level, as the company enjoys the benefits of reduced costs and faster delivery of products and services.

 In my next article, I’ll explore some of the most common mistakes made by organizations in their procurement processes, as well as the strongest opportunities to improve ROI through technological upgrades.

-Schedule a live demo with one of our product specialists to see how Focal Point can transform your department.
+Schedule a live demo with one of our product specialists to see how Focal Point can bring visibility to your procurement process.